 The contents of the Memorandum match the press releases that appeared on the websites of the LJC, GWF, Vilnius municipality and other media.
 There will be a new building on the sacred Great Vilna Synagogue Square housing the official, undemocratic, restitution-fueled “Jewish Community of Lithuania” replacing the current elegant downtown Pylimo 4 headquarters (presumably continuing to exclude the democratically elected Vilnius Jewish Community, which is not mentioned, and which represents the vast majority of Lithuanian Jewish citizens here today).
 In fact, locals fear that the three or so thousand remaining Jews in Lithuania, and visitors in town sympathetic to them, would feel as unwelcome in the new premises as they do now at the current venue.

-Then there is the major issue of this being one of the most sacred Jewish religious sites in Lithuania, home to the fabled Great Synagogue and dozens of kloyzn (study and prayer houses).
+Then there is the major issue of this being one of the most sacred Jewish religious sites in Lithuania, home to the fabled Great Synagogue and over a dozen kloyzn (study and prayer houses).
 Alas, there was zero consultation with the great Lithuanian yeshivas and institutions worldwide (many of which proudly carry the name of their Lithuanian ancestral towns) or their rabbinic leaders, representing some million community members worldwide, some of whom have been actively building Litvak religious Jewish life here for years.

 Turning to the wider heritage issues, there seems to have been total exclusion of all those who enabled the historic 2017 Vilnius conference on the Great Synagogue.
 Scholars from Ben Gurion University in Beer Sheva, Hebrew University, Tel Aviv University, Vilnius Gediminas Technical University, Vilnius University and others contributed learned papers.
 Leaders of the current local residents’ associations of Vilnius Old Town were generously spirited during the conference about possible loss of some green space and their children’s playground.
 Then there was the international youth workshop on the subject to whom the same mayor graciously presented a municipal award.
 The major international NGO Litvak World (also known as Jerusalem of the North), advocating a cultural space on the site that will be open to all, has been working for many years on the legacy and future of the Great Synagogue square in splendid Lithuanian-Jewish and domestic-foreign partnerships.
 All — shut out.